Sergio Brighenti

 Sergio Brighenti ([ˈsɛrdʒo briˈɡɛnti]; 23 September 1932 – 10 October 2022) was an Italian football player and coach.
-As a professional player, Brighenti played as a forward at both club and international level, before beginning his coaching career.
+As a professional player, Brighenti played as a forward at both club and international levels before beginning his coaching career.

 Playing career

-Making his professional debut in 1949, Brighenti played for Modena, Internazionale, Triestina, Padova, Sampdoria and Torino, winning two consecutive Serie A titles with Inter in 1953 and 1954.
+Brighenti made his professional debut in 1949 and played for Modena, Internazionale, Triestina, Padova, Sampdoria and Torino, winning two consecutive Serie A titles with Inter in 1953 and 1954.
 Brighenti scored a total of 155 goals in 363 career league games.
 He was also top-scorer in Serie A once throughout his career, during the 1960–61 season, scoring 27 goals.

 Brighenti also earned nine caps for Italy between 1959 and 1961, scoring two goals.

 Style of play

-Brighenti was a quick, hardworking, and dynamic centre-forward, with good technical ability, and a powerful, accurate shot, who was known for his team–play as well as his eye for goal; as such, his role was more akin to that of a "centravanti di manovra," in Italian football jargon (literally translating to "manoeuvring centre-forward"), which was similar to that of a second striker, and a precursor to the modern false 9 role.
+Brighenti was a quick, hardworking, and dynamic centre-forward with good technical ability and a powerful, accurate shot, who was known for his team–play as well as his eye for goal; as such, his role was more akin to that of a "centravanti di manovra," in Italian football jargon (literally translating to "manoeuvring centre-forward"), which was similar to that of a second striker, and a precursor to the modern false 9 roles.

 Coaching career

-Brighenti retired as a player in 1965, and began his first football management job with Varese in 1968.
-Brighenti was manager at Varese twice, and also managed Seregno and Lecco.
+Brighenti retired as a player in 1965 and began his first football management job with Varese in 1968.
+Brighenti was manager at Varese twice and also managed Seregno and Lecco.

 Personal life and death

 Sergio Brighenti was born in Modena on 23 September 1932.
 His older brother was fellow player Renato Brighenti.

-Brighenti died on 10 October 2022, at the age of 90.
+Brighenti died on 10 October 2022 at the age of 90.